-UNDERSTANDING THE ARMY’S ROLE IN THE POST CONFLICT SITUATION WITH SPECIAL EMPHASIS ON CIMIC ACTIVITIES TO BE CARRIED OUT BY THE ARMY
+UNDERSTANDING THE ROLE OF THE ARMY IN THE POST- CONFLICT PERIOD WITH SPECIAL EMPHASIS ON CIMIC ACTIVITIES

 INTRODUCTION

-1. Sri Lanka Army is known to be serving the people as the most efficient and productive establishment in the country due to its organisational strength and discipline.
-Sri Lanka Army always plays a leading role in all spheres of national security domain to establish peace, harmony and stability among the citizens.
-However, attempts of revamping the separatist ideology still exists in the country especially in the North and East.
+1. Sri Lanka Army is known to be serving the people as the one of the most efficient and productive establishment in the country due to its organisational strength and discipline.
+Sri Lanka Army always plays a leading role in all spheres of national security domains to establish peace, harmony and stability among the citizens.
+However, the attempts of revamping the separatist ideology still exists in the country especially in the North and East.
 There are interested parties who are creating such situations to achieve their vicious intents during post conflict situation.

-2. Therefore, if the army is failing to perform and understand the role of army during post conflict situation specially when conducting CIMIC activities, will create a platform for extremist elements to exploit the success due to its socio, cultural and economic differences, poverty and lack of opportunities.
-Sri Lanka Army as the Defenders of the Nation should carry out CIMIC activities in different spearhead to win the hearts and minds of the people as well as building the trust and confidence between military and community.
+2. Therefore, if the army is failing to perform and understand the role of army during post conflict situation specially when conducting CIMIC activities, will create a platform for extremist elements to exploit the the ground situations.
+Especially due to the socio, cultural and economic differences, poverty and lack of opportunities one might be able to concert people again to use violent means.
+In such a context, Sri Lanka Army as the Defenders of the Nation should carry out CIMIC activities in different spearhead to win the hearts and minds of the people as well as building the trust and confidence between military and community.

-3. However, changing ideology and understanding NEETs of the community are the prerequisite for successful CIMIC.
-Hence, understanding of army’s role in post conflict situation with special emphasis on CIMIC activities carried out by army, should focus to change the ideology of the people in order to build trust and confidence between community and Security Forces.
+3. However, changing ideology and understanding NEETs ( you have to give the full version of the acronym at the first time) of the community are the prerequisite for successful CIMIC.
+Hence, understanding of army’s role in post conflict situation with special emphasis on CIMIC activities carried out by the Aarmy, should focus to change the ideology of the people in order to build trust and confidence between community and Security Forces.
 Further, scope of the study is narrow down to give especial consideration to Jaffna Peninsula under Security Forces Headquarters (JAFFNA).

 AIM